 Cat Love Bites aka Cat Nipping: Why They Do It and How to Stop It

 Cats are very unique creatures and often times trying to make sense of their behavior can seem like a fruitless task.
 Case in point - the mysterious love bite.
-As a general practitioner, I often have clients complain about their cats nipping them, which often occurs during periods of loving affection.
+As a general practitioner, I often have clients complain about their cats nipping them, which usually occurs during periods of loving affection.
 Though these mild nips can be annoying, they rarely escalate to more than the touch of a tooth to your skin.

 The Reason For Cat Love Bite Behavior